SwissDataScienceCenter/renku/docs/docs/02-admins/03-operation/07-rps.md

 Amalthea, the Kubernets operator that manages Renku user sessions, periodically checks for the 2 conditions mentioned above.
 Based on the conditions it determines whether each user session is idle or not.
-If the session is found to be idle repeatedly for a period longer than the specified threshold then the session will be hibernated.
+If the session is found to be idle for a period longer than the specified threshold then the session will be hibernated.
 This threshold is the `Maximum idle time before hibernating` option you can specify in the resource pool.
 A single instance of the session found to NOT be idle is enough to reset the timer for